Omar Shaqrouq: Career

 Following the start of the Syrian revolution in 2011, he participated in the revolutionary movement in his hometown, joined the Free Engineers Association in Aleppo, and co-founded the "Blessed are the Strangers" Sharia Institute in Aleppo.

 In late 2013, Shaqrouq co-founded the Aleppo Electricity and Water Directorate, later renamed to the General Electricity Corporation, which was affiliated with the Al-Nusra Front's General Services Administration and later with the Syrian Salvation Government.
-He served as assistant director to the General Electricity Corporation, and then served as its director in late 2017.
+He served as assistant director to the General Electricity Corporation and then served as its director in late 2017.

 During clashes between the Syrian Liberation Front and Hayat Tahrir al-Sham in early 2018, he was arrested by the Syrian Liberation Front on 27 February 2018 and was released two months later.

-By May 2021, he served as general manager of Green Energy, a private company which had signed an agreement with the General Electricity Corporation to supply electricity to Idlib Governorate in mid-2020 and had began supplying electricity in May 2021.
+By May 2021, he served as general manager of Green Energy, a private company which had signed an agreement with the General Electricity Corporation to supply electricity to Idlib Governorate in mid-2020 and had begun supplying electricity in May 2021.

 On 10 December 2024, when the Syrian caretaker government was formed under Prime Minister Mohammed al-Bashir, he was appointed Minister of Electricity.

 On 29 March 2025, his ministry, alongside the Ministry of Water Resources and the Ministry of Oil and Mineral Resources, were merged into the newly-formed Ministry of Energy, led by Mohammed al-Bashir.

 On 1 June 2025, he was appointed Deputy Minister of Energy for Electricity Affairs via Presidential Decree No. 32 of 2025.